KIPP WAYS Academy Staff

 Charles Chavous, 7th Grade Math Teacher

-Charles is the seventh grade Mathematics teacher at KIPP WAYS.
+Charles is the seventh grade Mathematics teacher.
 He has four years of teaching experience in middle grades math.
-Charles earned his BA in Education from Mars Hill College, Mars Hill, North Carolina and a MEd in Curriculum and Instruction from Nova Southeastern University, Ft Lauderdale, Florida.
+Charles earned his BA in Education from Mars Hill College, Mars Hill, North Carolina and a MEd in Curriculum and Instruction from Nova Southeastern University, Ft Lauderdale, Florida.\

-Jamal is a 5th Grade Science teacher at KIPP WAYS Academy and a participant in the Teacher Fellows program.
+Jamal is a 5th Grade Science teacher.
 Jamal is a graduate from the University of Tennessee at Chattanooga with a B.S. in Secondary Education, Biology.
 Jamal is pursuing a Master’s in Educational Leadership.

 Erinn Cottman, 7th Grade English Language Arts Teacher and Grade Level Chair